Charte du Conseil Fedora

 Meetings

 The Fedora Council is not driven by meetings or by tickets, but does hold regular public meetings (via a chat system or video call).
-The Council discusses current issues, clear through anything outstanding which can be quickly resolved, and to ensure that nothing urgent is left pending.
+The Fedora Council discusses current issues, clear through anything outstanding which can be quickly resolved, and to ensure that nothing urgent is left pending.
 All members are expected to regularly communicate what is going on in their area, through blog posts or other public updates.

-The Council holds a multi-day, face-to-face meeting annually.
+The Fedora Council holds a multi-day, face-to-face meeting annually.
 All members should strive to attend in person (travel funding is available).
 We also often meet for a day before or after other significant Fedora-related conferences (Flock, DevConf.cz).
 These meetings are not public, but minutes and summary documents will be provided.

 Additionally, the Fedora Project Leader will set aside regular times to meet with the community.
-Attendance is not mandatory for all Council members but is encouraged.
+Attendance is not mandatory for all Fedora Council members but is encouraged.

 Transparency